mobile-devices/cloudconnect_dotnet_client/README.md

 #### Manualy

 Reference in your project Dlls :
 * MD.CloudConnect
 * Newtonsoft.Json (dependencie)

 Notification Usage
 -----

 On your website create HttpHandler.ashx to receive http notification.
-Send the Json message to the function 'Notification Decode' and make loop on MDData response to retrieve information that you need.
+Send the Json message to the function 'Notification Decode' and make a loop on MDData response to retrieve information that you need.

-	List<MD.CloudConnect.MDData> decodedData = MD.CloudConnect.Notification.Instance.Decode(data);
+	List<MD.CloudConnect.MDData> decodedData = MD.CloudConnect.Notification.Instance.Decode(jsonData);
 	foreach (MD.CloudConnect.MDData mdData in decodedData)
     {
         if (mdData.Meta.Event == "track")